top of page

 The verb 'scour' has its origins in Middle English, where it was spelled as 'scouren.'
 It can be traced back to the Old French word 'escurer,' which meant 'to cleanse' or 'to purge.'
 This Old French term, in turn, derived from the Latin word 'excurare,' consisting of 'ex' (thoroughly) and 'curare' (to care for).
 The transition from cleaning or purging to the modern sense of intensely searching or investigating something in a thorough and meticulous manner is rooted in the idea of thorough examination or cleansing of an area or subject to find or remove impurities.
 Over time, 'scour' evolved to describe the vigorous and exhaustive searching or scrutiny of a particular place, object, or issue, reflecting its etymological connection to thorough and meticulous investigation.

-Quiz: Find the meaning of the verb scour:
+Find the correct meaning of the verb scour:

 Try Again!